thealmostdaily/testsite/about.md

 - enhancing Council's public spaces (such as public libraries, recreation and service centres).

 **Copyright disclaimer**
-Wellington City Council has permission from the copyright owners to use the images.
+Cyclonic Unlit Toweling has permission from the copyright owners to use the images.
 You may not make copies, reproduce, sell or distribute these images.
 Apply to the copyright holder directly for permission.

 More information
 Laura Woodward - City Art Collection Registrar